Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 I have, honestly, never had a more transformative work-related experience than I did at that Summit.
 I thought I knew some things about our sellers: I assumed (correctly) that many of them were very, very good at making things.
 What I didn't know is that many of them are also incredible business-people, incredible leaders of people, and incredibly good at doing a vast array of very hard things far outside the scope of making what they sell.

 I left Berlin after spending time with this amazing group of people -- hearing them present, helping them brainstorm, eating delicious food with them, seeing them literally cry about each other’s successes and failures -- as inspired as I’ve ever been about a job.

-DO NOT TELL MY MOM BUT THESE SELLERS ALMOST TRUMPED MY MOM.

 Among other great talks, I heard about organizing a team on a shoestring budget and solely volunteer work to become a social-media powerhouse.
 I heard about organizing an extraordinarily successful pop-up shop with no money and no time.
-I heard, amazingly, about the entire Lithuanian team defeating a draconian postage-rate increase by the Lithuanian government.
+I heard, amazingly, about the Lithuanian team defeating a draconian postage-rate increase by the Lithuanian government.

 ![Still Life with Asparagus | Adriaen Coorte, 1697](/images/mistakes/coorte.png)
 ---